Alina-Tsvetkova/Productivity-Tracker/README.md

 **MAIN FEATURES**

-1. User can sign in or sign up and log out.
+1. User can sign in or sign up and sign out.

 2. User can chooses necessary settings for pomodoros on page with settings-cycle.
 Also user can see his cycle on the graph.
 User can create own categories by click on the toggle switcher Pomodoros | Categories.